 Because of the highly sensitive, often confidential nature of his practice, many of David’s greatest successes are never publicly reported.
 David’s focus, whenever possible, is on strategic, early efforts to persuade government and regulatory authorities not to file any charges at all against his clients.
-He has successfully headed off potential enforcement actions against business leaders in a broad range of industries, including all varieties of financial services (securities and commodities trading and sales, banking, investment entities, and hedge funds), automobile manufacturing and sales, professional sports agency, pharmaceuticals and high technology.
+He has successfully headed off potential enforcement actions against business leaders in a broad range of industries, including all varieties of financial services (securities and commodities trading and sales, banking, investment entities, cryptocurrency and hedge funds), automobile manufacturing and sales, professional sports agency, pharmaceuticals and high technology.
 Areas of his focus, both inside and out of government, have included securities and bank fraud, tax and insurance fraud, cybercrime, data security, international anti-corruption law (including FCPA), along with Bank Secrecy Act (BSA), anti-money laundering (AML) compliance, and defense of obstruction of justice allegations.

 David is perhaps best known for his widely-reported victory in defense of high-profile private equity financier Benjamin Wey against federal criminal and civil securities fraud and money laundering charges.
 The Department of Justice and the Securities and Exchange Commission both voluntarily dismissed their cases against Mr. Wey in 2017 after David persuaded the trial court that the FBI had violated Mr. Wey’s Fourth Amendment constitutional rights when executing search warrants at his company’s office and his home, resulting in the suppression of all the evidence obtained from those warrants.

 David has handled numerous evidentiary hearings and federal and state appellate arguments in criminal and civil matters, both in and out of government.
 His courtroom successes include a 2016 trial victory in federal court in Arizona for his client, Marvel Entertainment, in which he defeated a claim that Marvel stole a patent holder’s design for a well-known Spider-Man role-play web-shooting toy.